CoLRev-Environment/colrev/colrev/packages/springer_link/README.md

 ## Summary

 Springer Nature is a leading global scientific, technical, and medical publisher, with metadata for over 16 million online documents, encompassing journal articles, book chapters, and protocols published by Springer.

-This package allows you to perform DB searches and API searches using the SpringerLink API.
-By configuring and using this class, you can retrieve and manage metadata from Springer Nature's vast database of scholarly articles and books.
+This package supports DB searches and API searches using the SpringerLink API.
+By configuring and using this package, you can retrieve and manage metadata from Springer Nature's vast database of scholarly articles and books.

 ## search

-The search for this Springer package is launched with the following command in your ColRev project:
+The search for is launched with the following command in your ColRev project:

 ```
 colrev search --add colrev.springer_link
 ```

 Upon entering the above command the user is asked to choose between  `DB search` and `API search` (For more details on the searchtypes see manual of CoLRev).
 The user can select the search type by navigating through the list with `uparrow` and `downarrow` and confirm the choice with `enter`.

 ### DB search

-For this search download search results and store in `data/search/` directory.

 ### API search

-Springer Link only allows a daily quota of 500 requests.
+ℹ️ Restriction: Springer Link only allows a daily quota of 500 requests.
 This might lead to the site being unavailable with a response code of 403.

 #### API search: API key for Springer Link

 After selecting API search the user is asked to enter an API key for Springer Link (available upon [registration](https://dev.springernature.com/)).
 If an API key is already stored, the user can change the key with the first prompted question by navigating through the list with `downarrow` and selecting `yes`.
 Pressing `enter` will confirm this selection.
 The use of an API key is mandatory.

-The user can choose between `yes` for searching with a complex query or `no` for search parameters by navigating through the list with `downarrow` and confirming the choice by pressing `enter`.
+The user can choose between `complete_search_string` for searching with a complex query or `interactively` to enter search parameters interactively.

 #### API search: complex query